Our admissions process for children starting nursery and the main school.

 Parents who wish to be considered for a full-time place will need to check their eligibility the school term before their child is due to start nursery.
 This can be done online at https://childcaresupport.tax.service.gov.uk/par/app/applynow

-To apply for a Nursery place at Southwold Primary School, please complete the Nursery Application Form and return it to Southwold School Office at your earliest convenience.
-Should you require any assistance in completing the Application Form, please contact the school office on 0208 806 5201 and we will be happy to help.
+To apply for a Nursery place at Southwold Primary School, please click here here to complete the Nursery Application Form and return it to Southwold School Office at your earliest convenience.
+Should you require any assistance in completing the Application Form, please contact the school office.

 All children can start Primary School in the September prior to their 5th Birthday if this falls between 1st September and 31st August.

 Parents can apply for up to six primary schools in Hackney including neighbouring boroughs.
 If you want your child considered for our school, you will need to apply using the on-line application form.
 This is available from 1st September for admission to the following academic year.
 The form will be processed by Hackney Learning Trust.
 Early registration does not give priority as the closing date is the 15 January of the year of admission.

 For more information on how to apply and the how the admission process works, please go to the Hackney Education website.
 Southwold Primary School has a published admission of 60 places.

 Where there are more applications than places available, the following criteria will be used to decide which children will be allocated places.

 A Looked After Child is a child who is in the care of the local authority. (see section 22 of Children Act 1989).
 Children in public care are a disadvantaged group who have very low average levels of attainment, often related to frequent changes of school because their care placements change.
 These children are given top priority in our oversubscription criteria.